vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 Release builds, you may find that the contents of a `stackalloc` are uninitialized.

-Soon developers will be able to explicitly skip zero-initializing `stackalloc` contents with the `SkipLocalsInit` feature.
-Currently, whether or not `stackalloc` is default initialized is up to Roslyn.
-This feature will allow more explicit control over skipping stack allocation initialization.
+Starting in .NET 5, developers can opt to explicitly skip zero-initializing `stackalloc` contents with the [`SkipLocalsInit`][2] attribute.
+Without it, whether or not `stackalloc` is default initialized is up to Roslyn.

 ### DO: Initialize if required